-The boundary scan register is loaded with the contents of the RAM I/O ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO balls when the controller is moved to the Shift-DR state.
-The EXTEST, SAMPLE/PRELOAD and SAMPLE Z instructions can be used to capture the contents of the I/O ring.
+The boundary scan register is loaded with the contents of the RAM I/O ring when the TAP controller is in the Capture-DR state.
+It is then placed between the TDI and TDO balls when the controller is moved to the Shift-DR state.
+The EXTEST, SAMPLE/PRELOAD and SAMPLE Z instructions are used to capture the contents of the I/O ring.

-The [Boundary Scan Order on page 19](#) and [Boundary Scan Order on page 20](#) show the order in which the bits are connected.
+The Boundary Scan Order tables show the order in which the bits are connected.
 Each bit corresponds to one of the bumps on the SRAM package.
-The MSB of the register is connected to TDI, and the LSB is connected to TDO.
+The MSB of the register is connected to TDI and the LSB is connected to TDO.